 Women with Stage IA cancers (that invade less than halfway through the muscle of the uterus) and without risk factors need no other treatment for their cancer.
 We do see these patients often for the first few years to perform Pap smears and pelvic exams to make sure that there are no signs of cancer.

-If you have Stage IB cancer (invades more than halfway through the uterus) or any significant risk factors (Grade 3, aggressive cell type, cancer cells in blood or lymph vessels of the uterus), we will recommend further treatment.
+For women with Stage IB cancer (invades more than halfway through the uterus) or any significant risk factors (Grade 3, aggressive cell type, cancer cells in blood or lymph vessels of the uterus), we will recommend additional types of cancer treatment.
 The options for treatment include radiation therapy, chemotherapy or a combination, depending on your specific stage and risk factors.

-Women with Stage II-IV cancer usually receive a combination of chemotherapy and radiation.
+Women with Stage II-IV cancer usually receive a combination of chemotherapy and radiation therapy.

-Radiation is a form of energy and is similar to the radiation you receive when you have a chest x-ray or CT scan.
+Radiation is a form of energy and is similar to the radiation you receive when you have a chest X-ray or CT scan.
 However, this form of energy is stronger and is concentrated on a specific area to kill potential cancer cells.
 Radiation can be delivered from outside the body (called external beam radiation) or inside the body in a tampon-like container (called intracavitary radiation) depending on your specific stage and risk factors.
 In both cases, the radiation is given in small doses over several days (25 days for external beam radiation and 3-5 days for intracavitary radiation).
-Radiation is given by a specialist called a Radiation Oncologist who will review the pathology report and recommend external, internal or both types of radiation.
-Most radiation treatment is done as an outpatient.

-Chemotherapy may also be used for endometrial cancer in more advanced stages.
-In some cases, combined radiation and chemotherapy are used.
+In more advanced stages of endometrial cancer, chemotherapy may also be used.
+In some cases, combined radiation therapy and chemotherapy are used.
 When chemotherapy is used, it is usually given in small doses each week and is well tolerated with few side effects.